Cerapter/naon/README.md

     `"color_custom"` `ICPiece`.
 - `"color_custom"`
   - `color: String`: the colour of any following `"text"` `ICPiece`s, given in hexadecimal code format.
   No defaults.
   If the input given is invalid, the `ICPiece` should be pruned.
   If no `"text"` `ICPiece` appears after this piece, it should be pruned from the IC message.
 - `"delay"`
   - `time: int`: the client should wait this much in miliseconds before continuing to interpet the IC message.
   No defaults.
   Cannot be `0` or negative.
   At least the server should do sanity checks here.
 - `"shake"`
   - `intensity: int`: the intensity with which the screen should shake, ranging from `1` to `5`.
   These values are mostly arbitrary, and their actual strength depends on the client's implementation.
   No defaults.
 - `"bling"`

   No arguments.
   Equivalent to the *realisation* of pre-2.7.
 - `"sfx"`
   - `sound: String`: the name of the sound file that should be played.
   No defaults.
   Some other `ICPiece`s, like `"emote"` or `"bling"` can play their own sound effects independently.
 - `"flip"`
   - `flip: bool`: if `true`, the character will appear horizontally flipped.
   If `false`, it will appear unflipped.
+  Defaults to `false`.
+- `"offset"`
+  - `offset: int`: A value from `-100` to `100` that determines how far off the user's sprite will appear from its default location, in percentages.
+  A value of `-100` is 100% to the left, that is, one whole viewport to the left, and a value of `100` is 100% to the right, or one whole viewport to the right.
+  Defaults to `0`.
+  - `snap: bool`: If `true`, the character instantly appears at the new offset.
+  If `false`, then the character is translated over there over a short amount of time.
+  Defaults to `true`.
 - `"shout"`
   - `files: String`: the name of both the interjection animated image and sound file that should happen.
   No defaults.
   If the character's folder does not have the sound effect or animated image to play, the client can fall back to one set by the theme, or some other default.
   If the sound effect still cannot be found this way, the game should fall back to the interjection whoosh sound effect.
   If that cannot be found, do not play any sound.
   If the animated image cannot be found, ignore this piece.
   The above rule makes this piece the only one that can be "wasted", that is, cannot be pruned serverside and not have it count against the complexity of the message.

   Furthermore, this is the only `ICPiece` that **can appear as the first `ICPiece` in an IC message** besides `"emote"`, but only if an `"emote"` immediately follows it.
   In this case, the "camera" is not moved away from the previous character on screen, to replicate that "object-into-your-face" feeling the original series, and pre-2.7 has with its interjections.
 - `"evi"`
   - `id: int`: the ID of the evidence the user wants to present.
+- `"user"`
+  - `id: int`: presents the user profile of an user, and by doing so, giving them a notification as well, that they were mentioned.
+  Somewhat equivalent of using *callwords* in pre-2.7.

 The *absolute minimum* IC message that can be legally sent is a message consisting of one single `"emote"` `ICPiece`.
 That is: